 |About | Media | Search | Contact|

 adjective: Amusingly strange, comical, or clownish.

+From French zani, from Italian zanni, a nickname for Giovanni.
 The term has its origin in the comedy theater commedia dell’arte popular in 16-18th century Italy.
 Giovanni, Italian form of the name John, was originally the generic name of the servant, a stock character who tried to mimic his master, himself a clown.
+Earliest documented use: 1596.

 “This is one of the zaniest and most delightfully wacky plays to ever grace any stage at Bard on the Beach.”

 Lysistrata; The Vancouver Sun (Canada); Aug 30, 2018.

 See more usage examples of zany in Vocabulary.com’s dictionary.